Skip to product information

 SDE Liveaboard Rating – Technical Diving Features for the Blue Liveaboard

-On reviewing the Blue Liveaboard, it scores 33% on the SDE Tech Diving Rating, as it has 1 of 3 key technical diving features (see below).
+My score of the Blue Liveaboard is 1/3 on the SDE Tech Diving Rating, as it has 1 of the 3 key technical diving features (see below).

-If you dive sidemount, the Blue Liveaboard supports it, but when planning your dives check cylinder options and the deck set-up, so your configuration is comfortable and properly supported for the dives planned.
+If you like to dive sidemount style the Blue Liveaboard supports sidemount diving, but when you plan your dives check the boat’s cylinder options and the deck set-up, so your configuration is comfortable and properly supported for the dives planned.

 Tech diving FAQs for the Blue Liveaboard